 DO try Pilates at home!

-If you want to practice Pilates at home, here is our Quick Pilates Workout For Beginners that takes you through a few of the most basic and popular mat pilates exercises.
-This workout is best performed without shoes and all you will need is a mat or a soft-surface to work on.
+Practicing Pilates at home is a great way to get a workout in!
+Here’s a quick workout you can do right now that takes you through a few of the most basic and popular mat pilates exercises… or try one of our free 10-minute pilates workouts!
+This workout is best performed without shoes and all you will need is a mat or a soft surface to work on.

 Here’s the plan: